Greg Kihn: Recording career

-"Jeopardy"

 Kihn scored his biggest hit with "Jeopardy," which reached No. 2 on the Billboard Hot 100, from the Kihnspiracy album.
 The 1983 groundbreaking "Jeopardy" video became an MTV favorite.
 In the video, Kihn plays a would-be groom with fears about getting married.
 "Jeopardy" received heavy airplay on the fledgling cable music channel and spawned countless imitators.

 Many of the videos that followed were sequels with connecting story lines.
-"Jeopardy" was spoofed by "Weird Al" Yankovic as "I Lost on Jeopardy", in subject of Al appearing the on the Jeopardy! game show the track was featured on Yankovic's 1984 album in 3D, later that same year Jeopardy! made a comeback to syndicated nighttime television hosted by Alex Trebek (until his death on November 8, 2020), Kihn said he was flattered to be parodied, and appeared at the end of the video driving a convertible with the license plate "LOSER."
-(In a radio interview, Kihn commented that he received "a nice check" from Weird Al's record company every month.)
+"Jeopardy" was spoofed by "Weird Al" Yankovic as "I Lost on Jeopardy", a single from his 1984 album In 3D.
+Kihn said he was flattered to be parodied and appeared at the end of the video driving a convertible with the license plate "LOSER".
+(In a radio interview, Kihn commented that he received "a nice check" from Yankovic's record company every month.)

-"Rendezvous"

-In 1979, Kihn released his cover of Bruce Springsteen's "Rendezvous", a song which didn't make the cut for Springsteen's "Darkness on the Edge of Town" LP.
-Springsteen had admired Kihn's distinctive recording of "For You" so much that he sought out Kihn after a concert and gave him a cassette with the "Rendezvous" outtake, the lyrics, and permission to record the song, which Kihn did on his 1979 LP "With the Naked Eye."

-1980s

 For most of the 1980s Kihn toured frequently, opening arena-sized shows for groups including Journey, the Grateful Dead, and the Rolling Stones.
 Kihn often appeared on TV during this period on shows such as Solid Gold, American Bandstand, and Saturday Night Live.
-On May 10, 1981, Kihn and Willie Nile appeared live on the King Biscuit Flower Hour from the Savoy Theater in New York City.

 In 1985, Kihn broke with Beserkley Records and signed with EMI.
 Matthew Kaufman continued to produce Kihn's albums.
 "Lucky" (1985) reached a modest No. 30 on the Hot 100 and spawned a splashy video sequel to the popular "Jeopardy" video.
 In 1986, Joe Satriani replaced Greg Douglass on lead guitar, Tyler Eng replaced Larry Lynch on drums, and Gary Phillips left with Pat Mosca taking over on keyboards.
 That is the lineup which recorded the album Love and Rock & Roll (1986).